 The Bank of America Alaska Airlines Credit Card is bugging me these days because 1.)
 The spending limit is just $3,000 and 2.) when I try to use it at my local mall, I get an error message.
 I think it may be related to the chip.
 I know, that’s an easy problem to solve, but for now I stick to using the card for online orders.
 Alaska miles are very valuable and being able to earn them cheaply through online gift card purchases is a plus.
 It’s also nice to be able to top off my Alaska Mileage Plan account without having to transfer 20,000 Starpoints to maximize the transfer bonus.

 Citi Platinum AAdvantage Card

 I’m seriously lacking in hotel credit cards since I parted ways with my Club Carlson Visa, so I may pick up a Hilton card, mainly to maintain Hilton Diamond status.
 I’ve also been meaning to get my hands on a Freedom Unlimited card.
-I hear they’re not enforcing the 5/24 rule to encourage applications and I’d love a card that earns me 1.5 Ultimate Rewards points with no fuss.
+I hear they’re not enforcing the 5/24 rule to encourage applications.
+I’d certainly love a card that earns me 1.5 Ultimate Rewards points with no fuss.